 Viruses are a considerable portion of malware in general, so it’s critical to get a feel for what you could encounter one day.
-Here are several types of computer viruses you may encounter.
+Here are the types of computer virus you may encounter.

 First, let’s take a look at ransomware.
 This nasty piece of malware does as its name suggests — it will hold some of your files or data hostage and ask for ransom money.
 Ransomware works its way through your drives and will capture various extensions, like .PPT, .XLS and .DOC files.

 Once it gets a hold of your files, it encrypts them so they’re inaccessible and will state that you need to pay a ransom in order to get the key that gives you access to your files again.
 Some experts say to avoid paying the ransom, but it’s tricky in the moment because the request could double in value.